 - Afropick (advertisement) offers a diverse selection of afro picks that include salon grade combs made of anti-static plastic, metal, and sandalwood.
 A variety of patterns are available.

-- Cocopie Curls (advertisement) has a decorative afro pick made with resin.
+- Cocopie Curls (advertisement) has afro picks in multi-colored marble designs.

 - Pattern Beauty (advertisement) offers a polycarbonate afro pick.